-24. The College has made substantial progress in achieving excellent student outcomes, particularly with respect to levels of student satisfaction on teaching, assessment and feedback, and academic support.
+- 25. The College has made substantial progress in achieving excellent student outcomes, particularly with respect to levels of student satisfaction on teaching, assessment and feedback, and academic support.
 The continuation rates are above the benchmark.
 The College is aware that there are a number of challenges in relation to progression rates, progression from studies to highly skilled employment or further study.
-As a widening access College with an active mission to "to offer access to higher education"

-to people from the widest possible range of backgrounds" achieving a high progression rate will remain a challenge.

-25. In 2019 the College was awarded Silver rating in the Teaching Excellence & Student Outcomes Framework (TEF).
-The TEF metrics for 2019 are as follows:
+As a widening access College with an active mission "to offer access to higher education to people from the widest possible range of backgrounds" achieving a high progression rate will remain a challenge. - 26.
+The College is committed to changing students' lives through the acquisition of knowledge, employment or further study.
+The College's teaching quality is recognised by the Teaching Excellence and Student Outcomes Framework (TEF) panel, which awarded the College a TEF Silver award in June 2019.
+The OfS is still considering the new TEF metrics.
+The statement includes value for money (VFM) scores from graduates on various financial and non-financial indicators.
+The College collected the student's feedback and VFM scores by using NSS, graduate outcomes and internal data.